RosePwns/RosePwns/README.md

-- 👋 Hi, I’m @RoseHacks
+- 👋 Hi, I’m @RosePwns
 - 👀 I’m interested in ethical hacking, programming, and giving back to the community.
 - 📫 How to reach me: OSINT